Step 1: Apply Online

 We do better when we do things together!
 The volunteer opportunities in the City of Modesto are endless.
-Whether you want to help out by participating in the three "Takin' It To The Streets" citywide cleanup events or the ongoing volunteering opportunities (see below), you can partner with the City and together we can do great things!
+Whether you want to help out by participating in park/trail cleanups, special events or the ongoing volunteering opportunities (see below), you can partner with the City and together we can do great things!

 The Volunteer Program is a great way to connect people with opportunities to serve Stanislaus County Government Departments and form meaningful partnerships.
 Countless volunteers currently invest their time, energy, skills, and talent to help make County departments run more efficiently.
 Volunteering is one of the greatest forms of civic engagement and we appreciate the volunteers who donate their time without compensation.
 County volunteer opportunities range from one-time events to long-term volunteer opportunities such as providing library books to home bound individuals and assisting at the Health Services Agency.
 The County Volunteer Program encourages citizens and County retirees to volunteer their time and talents.
 Visit website for more information: http://www.stancounty.com/volunteer/